braz96/skin.mimic/readme.md

 ***
 **4.0.3**
-- Added subtitle menu to Video OSD (from Estuary).
+- Added subtitle menu to Video OSD (adapted from Estuary).

 ***
 **4.0.2**